Project: Metro Line "A" Extension

 Innovation: The project’s objective is to significantly improve municipal transport services in the north-western sector of Prague, including a substantial reduction of surface transport (especially bus traffic) resulting in a commensurate decrease of environmental pollution.
 The fundamental benefit of the new Line A segment consists in the relocation of the municipal and regional bus transport terminal from busy Vítězné Square, which is relatively close to the Prague Castle, to the Veleslavín Station, where an extensive terminal hub allowing transfers between trains, trams, buses, individual passenger vehicles (P+R parking facility) and subway.
 In the years to come, the terminal hub will be supplemented by a railway line to Prague’s Václav Havel Airport.The new line segment will significantly improve access to the Hospital Complex in Motol, the largest facility of its kind in Central Europe and the everyday destination of thousands of patients and employees.

 PTx2 strategy: From November 2014 onwards, travelling in the north-western sector of Prague will be faster, more environment-friendly and more comfortable.
-The new Line A segment will divert bus traffic from the vicinity of the Prague Castle, provide a direct connection to health care for patients of the University Hospital in Motol, facilitate trips to and from dormitories in the area of Dejvice and Petřiny for students, permit train passengers to switch to the subway in the Veleslavín Station, and make it easier for air travelers to get to the Václav Havel Airport in Prague.
+The new Line A segment will divert bus traffic from the vicinity of the Prague Castle, will provide a direct connection to health care for patients of the University Hospital in Motol, will facilitate trips to and from dormitories in the area of Dejvice and Petřiny for students, will permit train passengers to switch to the subway in the Veleslavín Station, and will make it easier for air travelers to get to the Václav Havel Airport in Prague.